Planar $W^{1,\,1}$-extension domains: Preliminaries

 \subsection{Hyperbolic geodesics}

 Recall that the hyperbolic geodesics in $\mathbb D$ and in $\mathbb R^2\setminus \overline{\mathbb D}$ are defined as the arcs of (generalized) circles that intersect the unit circle orthogonally.
-Moreover, hyperbolic geodesics are preserved under conformal maps.
+To be more specific, the hyperbolic distance in the unit disk is defined to be

+where the infimum is taken over all rectifiable curves $\gamma$ joining $z_1$ to $z_2$ in $\mathbb D$.
+The density of the hyperbolic metric is comparable to $\dist(z,\,\partial \mathbb D)^{-1}$, and the infimum is attained uniquely by a hyperbolic geodesic: an arc of a circle orthogonal to $\partial \mathbb D$.
+If the geodesic contains the origin, it is a Euclidean segment.
+Hyperbolic distance is invariant under conformal self-maps of $\mathbb D$, i.e., M\"obius transformations preserving $\mathbb D$.